loopbacklogic/forex-trading-bot/README.md

 | `break_even_atr_multiplier` | Variable | ATR multiplier for moving to break-even |
 | `account_type` | `AccountType.DEMO` | Account type restriction |

-**Note**: These settings are automatically optimized based on account balance and currency pair volatility.
+**Note**: These settings are automatically optimised based on account balance and currency pair volatility.

 ## 🛡️ Risk Management

 The bot implements multiple risk management layers:

 - **Position Limit**: Maximum of one open position at a time
-- **Dynamic Position Sizing**: Risk calculated as percentage of account balance
+- **Dynamic Position Sizing**: Risk calculated as a percentage of the account balance
 - **News Avoidance**: Trades avoided during high-impact news events
 - **ATR-Based Stops**: Volatility-adjusted stop-loss and trailing stops
 - **Break-Even Logic**: Automatic move to break-even when profitable